Bwipo: FlyQuest

 In Split 3, FlyQuest went on to finish the Pick and Play phase with a 6–0 game record, where they would quickly advance through playoffs to reach the North Conference Finals, where they would beat 100 Thieves 3–1 to win the LTA North Conference.
 Bwipo was named the finals MVP, and winning the LTA North qualified FlyQuest to the LTA Regional Championship as the #1 seed, guaranteeing them a spot at the 2025 League of Legends World Championship.
 Bwipo would be suspended for the first series of the LTA Regional Championship against Vivo Keyd Stars after he made comments on one of his Twitch livestreams regarding women in esports, stating "when a woman is on the wrong part of the month, just, playing competitively, there is a time of the month where you should not be fucking playing competitive games as a woman, in my opinion."
-These comments would also leave him out of the Worlds anthem music video, removing the Americas completely from it as a result.
+These comments would also leave him out of the music video for the World Championship anthem "Sacrifice".
 FlyQuest would beat Vivo Keyd Stars in the upper bracket final 3-0 with Gakgos filling in and then again the grand final rematch 3-1 at full strength, winning FlyQuest their first (and only) LTA title.
 Bwipo would be named in the LTA North All-Pro first team for the season.

+At the 2025 World Championship, FlyQuest would finish 2-3 in the Swiss stage, losing to G2 in the 2-1 round before being eliminated to CTBC Flying Oyster of the League of Legends Championship Pacific in the 2-2 decider match.

+2026

+Following his release from FlyQuest, Bwipo would sign with "Witchcraft", a team made up of ex-Los Ratones members including Veljko "Velja" Čamdžić, Tim "Nemesis" Lipovšek, Juš "Crownie" Marušič and Carl Martin Erik "Rekkles" Larsson, for the 2026 EMEA Masters Winter Split.
+Witchcraft were invited to EMEA Masters as Los Ratones competed in the LEC Versus tournament, but failed to qualify for the playoffs and later disbanded.
+The team would fail to make it out of the group stage after losing to G2 NORD in their group final.
+He would join Rift Legends team Forsaken as a substitute jungler for the EMEA Masters Spring Split in cases where Enes "XnS" Hansu could not play; the team finished 3rd in their group and failed to advance to playoffs.

+On 9 July 2026, Bwipo would be announced as the new toplaner for Estral Esports heading into the second split of the Circuito Desafiante, the second tier league in Brazil that sits below the Campeonato Brasileiro de League of Legends (CBLOL).